 This impossibly easy ham and Swiss pie is incredibly delicious and easy to make!
 This savory main-dish pie is best served for breakfast, lunch, or dinner!

-These savory little ham balls are smothered in a thick, zesty brown sugar glaze!
+These unusual, slightly sweet and savory little ham balls are smothered in a thick, zesty brown sugar glaze!
 Perfect for potlucks, special occasions, even Easter dinner!

 How Long Does Cooked Ham Last?

 Deciding what to do with leftover ham can be trickier than you might initially imagine!
 Before you jump to browsing Mary Berry leftover ham recipes or ogling the leftover ham recipes food network experts promote, you might want to double-check the “use by” date of your goods.
 Because the chief requirement of healthy leftover ham recipes is, of course, unexpired ham!

 The FDA covers an amazing 20 different varieties of ham in this food safety chart.
 They explain that cooked uncured ham lasts for 3 – 4 days in the refrigerator and 3 – 4 months in the freezer.
 Cooked cured ham, on the other hand, lasts 3 – 5 days in the fridge, and only 1 – 2 months in the freezer.

 Unopened vacuum-sealed cooked ham lasts 2 weeks in the fridge (unless there is a “use by” date printed on the package, in which case go with that!) and 1 – 2 months in the freezer.
 Once you open that vacuum seal, however, a 3 – 5 day countdown begins.
 Who knew a simple ham dinner could be so finicky!